mfjohnson/GettingAndCleaningData/README.md

 ## Project Output results
 The output from this assignment are two files:
-* Tiddy_data.csv: the unsummarized tiddy data file containing only the mean and std measures plus the factor variables
+* Tiddy_data.txt: the unsummarized tiddy data file containing only the mean and std measures plus the factor variables
-* Tiddy_mean.csv: The summarized mean of all the numeric variables
+* Tiddy_mean.txt: The summarized mean of all the numeric variables

 ## Source Data files
 Some notes about the source data files used in this project are found below: